matt-tingen/Timesheet/README.md

 Parent task can be excluded from the display and total time by including them in the line-delimited `blacklist` file.

+Tasks can have any number of levels to their hierarchy, but more than three or four is probably not practical.

 C-style comments (`//` and `/* */`) are supported.

 Task descriptors are case-insensitive.